4 Hypothesis testing

 \[ d = \frac{\bar{x} - \mu_{H_0}}{s_x} \tag{4.3}\]

-Using an inventory of published results of tests on one or two means, Cohen (1969) proposed rules of thumb for standardized effect sizes (ignore a negative sign if it occurs):
+Cohen’s d can take values above one.
+These are not errors, they reflect very strong or huge effects (Sawilowsky 2009).
+Using an inventory of published results of tests on one or two means, Cohen (1969) proposed rules of thumb for standardized effect sizes (ignore a negative sign if it occurs) for Cohen’s d.:

 • 0.2: weak (small) effect,